WayHaySoe/OmegaLegendsSourceCode/README.md

  # Notes
  Offsets may be outdated, so update them or otherwise use ByNameModding for Auto-Offsets-Update.

+ Telekill and Masskill can also be easily implemented

  # Credit
  * Mobean -[Drawing Source Code](https://github.com/zeno544/esp-source-code-for-ios)